-Criteria Name Professional Qualifications with experiences (Note 1) Independence Criteria (Note 2) No. of Other Public Companies in Which the Individual is Concurrently Serving as an Independent Director (2) No breach of any of the provisions of Article election and during 30 of the Company Law. the term of office.
-Tsai, Chien-Wen (1) From 1997 to 2007, he held various positions at Kinpo Electronics, Inc. including Vice General Manager of Manufacturing Department, Vice General Manager of Management Department, General Manager of China Region, and Spokesperson for Kinpo Electronics, Inc. Later, he served as General Manager of South China Region and Director & General Manager of the Philippines at Leader Electronics, Inc. Currently, he serves as an independent director at Cen Link Co., Ltd., with extensive expertise in group organizational operation and management, cross-national production, manufacturing and sales management of electronics technology conglomerates.
+Criteria Name Professional Qualifications with experiences (Note 1) Independence Criteria (Note 2) No. of Other Public Companies in Which the Individual is Concurrently Serving as an Independent Director (2) No breach of any of the provisions of Article election and during Tsai, Chien-Wen 30 of the Company Law.
+(1) From 1997 to 2007, he held various positions at Kinpo Electronics, Inc. including Vice General Manager of Manufacturing Department, Vice General Manager of Management Department, General Manager of China Region, and Spokesperson for Kinpo Electronics, Inc. Later, he served as General Manager of South China Region and Director & General Manager of the Philippines at Leader Electronics, Inc. Currently, he serves as an independent director at Cen Link Co., Ltd., with extensive expertise in group organizational operation and management, cross-national production, manufacturing and sales management of electronics technology conglomerates.
 He also possesses professional abilities and experience in financial report internal control operation-related analysis as well as deliberation responsibilities as an independent director.
-(2) No breach of any of the provisions of Article 30 of the Company Law.
-1 Fu,Chi-Ching (1) He used to be Senior V.P. of Wealth Management Department in Standard Chartered and general manager of Alibaba Hong Kong and Taiwan., He is currently the chairman of eForce Taiwan Co., Ltd., independent director of Lukas Biomedical Inc., and President of Taiwan Industrial Internet Association.
+(2) No breach of any of the provisions of Article 30 of the Company Law. the term of office.
+1 Fu,Chi-Ching He used to be Senior V.P. of Wealth Management Department in Standard Chartered and general manager of Alibaba Hong Kong and Taiwan., He is currently the general manager of Double Flourish Digital Co., Ltd., independent director of Lukas Biomedical Inc., and President of Taiwan Industrial Internet Association.
 Currently, he is committed to promoting and coaching Taiwanese enterprises to transform, innovate, and internationalize through 5th generation wireless business applications.
 He has the knowledge of the network communications industry and the professional qualifications and experience to lead the innovation and transformation of enterprises.
-(2) No breach of any of the provisions of Article 30 of the Company Law.
-1
+No breach of any of the provisions of Article 30 of the Company Law.
+1 Chen, Yi-Ling (1) She once served as the team leader of Yadong United Accounting Firm, and now works as a 0